By Atonement Licensing Advisory · Last reviewed: June 2026

 | 150 to 120 | Identify shelfware and check the support repricing clause | Decide what is safe to drop |

-| 120 to 90 | Benchmark target pricing and define your walk-away | Set the number before Oracle sets it for you |
+| 120 to 90 | Benchmark target pricing and define your walk away | Set the number before Oracle sets it for you |

-| 90 to 60 | Develop credible alternatives, including third-party support | Alternatives are the source of real negotiating power |
+| 90 to 60 | Develop credible alternatives, including third party support | Alternatives are the source of real negotiating power |

 | 60 to 30 | Open the commercial conversation with your structure first | Anchor on your terms, not the quote |

-| 30 to 0 | Close at quarter or fiscal-year end where possible | Timing pressure works in the buyer's favor |
+| 30 to 0 | Close at quarter or fiscal year end where possible | Timing pressure works in the buyer's favour |

-The ULA decision: sign, hold, or exit
+4. The ULA decision: sign, hold, or exit

-An Oracle Unlimited License Agreement gives unlimited deployment of named products for a fixed term, usually three years, after which you certify your usage and convert it to a fixed license count.
+An Oracle Unlimited License Agreement gives unlimited deployment of named products for a fixed term, usually three years, after which you certify your usage and convert it to a fixed licence count.
 A ULA is powerful when you are genuinely scaling the named products and disciplined when you certify.
 It is a trap when growth stalls or when certification is rushed.

 When a ULA helps